AVAILABLE 24/7 | FREE CONSULTATION

 An act shall be deemed to be included in the phrase “in the course of committing a theft” if it occurs in an attempt to commit theft or in immediate flight after the attempt or commission.
 This means that, even if the threat or injury occurred after the theft has been committed, robbery charges can still be filed.

-Simply, robbery is the act of threatening or committing violence and harm to another person in the course of committing theft.
 Classifying robbery as a violent crime is a key difference that often elevates charges, including punishment, and makes building a legal defense all the more difficult for people charged with robbery in New Jersey.

 New Jersey has severe punishments for violent crimes.
 It is essential that you seek the help of an experienced robbery lawyer who is familiar with the New Jersey criminal justice system.
 At Lustberg Law Offices, our attorneys have dedicated their practice to helping NJ residents to understand their rights under the law.
 We can help you navigate the complex legal landscape and provide aggressive representation.